We ensure that children are “vision ready” to learn and succeed in school.

 Prevent Blindness Georgia vision screens three, four, and five year old children in lottery-funded pre-kindergarten classes, childcare centers, and other preschools across the state.
 During the 2019-2020 school year, we screened more than 38,000 children statewide at 686 sites in 116 counties.
 Of those screened, over 3,800 children were referred for further care by an eye doctor because they were unable to pass the vision screening.

 Certified vision screeners conduct a two part screening with each child that includes:

-To schedule a free vision screening for prekindergarten children (four-year-old class or lottery-funded pre-k class), please contact Mary Strammiello at (404) 537-4986.
+To schedule a free vision screening for prekindergarten children (four-year-old class or lottery-funded pre-k class), please contact Shavette L. Turner at 404-266-2020.

 We provide replacements for lost or broken eyeglasses for children on Medicaid for $30.
 Parents must first fax or email the child’s current prescription (less than one year old) to Prevent Blindness Georgia.
 The fax/email must contain: